Llucs/project_apex/README.md

 ### What Project Apex does NOT do

+> [!CAUTION]
-- It does NOT overclock CPU or GPU
+> - It does NOT overclock CPU or GPU
-- It does NOT apply aggressive thermal or power hacks
+> - It does NOT apply aggressive thermal or power hacks
-- It does NOT modify kernel or boot images
+> - It does NOT modify kernel or boot images
-- It does NOT guarantee all Galaxy AI features on all devices
+> - It does NOT guarantee all Galaxy AI features on all devices

 ---